 Prepare Your Tree: Unpack your tree, remove all packing materials, carefully untangle the roots and soak the roots in water 3 to 6 hours before planting.
 Do not soak longer than 6 hours and do not allow the roots to dry out.
 When you take your tree out to plant, keep the roots moist by covering with moist burlap or a towel.

 Prepare the Hole: Make sure the location you choose for the tree is at least 4 to 5 feet away from any structure.
 Dig a hole, wider than seems necessary, so the roots can grow outward without crowding.
 The hole should be about 3 feet wide in diameter and about 18 inches deep.
 Remove any grass within a 3-foot circular area.
 To aid root growth, make sure the soil is turned in the area up to 3 feet in diameter.
 Shovel back into the hole about 2 inches of soil to make a “floor”.
-Press on the new “floor” so it is nice and firm but not overly compacted.
+Press on the new “floor” so it is firm and densely compacted.

 Prepare the Living Urn®: Remove The Living Urn’s BioUrn® from the bamboo case.
 Remove the label and take the top off (you will no longer need the top of the BioUrn®).
 Carefully and slowly pour the cremated remains into the bottom of the BioUrn® (if this wasn't already done beforehand).
 Next, pour the entire bag of RootProtect™ ash neutralizing agent on top of the cremated remains (this is found in the Bronze Bag or in a clear bag with a “Ash Neutralizing Agent” label).
 Gently press on the ash agent to compact it but not too tight.